komalgill0310/restaurantOrderingWebsite/breakdown.md

 3. call setInterval on the getImage function

 - call setInterval inside the function which is rendering the menu-items on the page

+**Next Goal:**

+1. Add the images related to each menu-sections in the object